 - 4.2.
 Percent Removal.
-The average monthly percent removal of biochemical oxygen demand (BOD5) and total suspended solids (TSS) at Discharge Point 002 shall not be less than 85 percent (i.e., in each calendar month, the arithmetic mean of BOD5 and TSS, by concentration, of effluent samples collected at Monitoring Location EFF-001 as described in the MRP shall not exceed 15 percent of the arithmetic mean of the BOD5 and TSS, by concentration, for influent samples collected at Monitoring Location the MRP shall not exceed 15 percent of the arithmetic mean of the BOD5 and TSS, by concentration, for influent samples collected at Monitoring Location INF-001 as described in the MRP at approximately the same times during the same period). - 4.3.
+The average monthly percent removal of carbonaceous biochemical oxygen demand (CBOD) and total suspended solids (TSS) at Discharge Point 002 shall not be less than 85 percent (i.e., in each calendar month, the arithmetic mean of CBOD and TSS, by concentration, of effluent samples collected at Monitoring Location EFF-001 as described in the MRP, shall not exceed 15 percent of the arithmetic mean of the CBOD and TSS, by concentration, for influent samples collected at Monitoring Location INF-001 as described in the MRP at approximately the same times during the same period). - 4.3.
 Enterococcus Bacteria.
-The discharge at Discharge Point 002 shall meet the following enterococcus effluent limitations, with compliance measured at Monitoring Location EFF-001, as described in the MRP: - 4.3.1.
-The six-week rolling geometric mean of enterococcus bacteria, calculated weekly, shall not exceed 290 colony forming units per 100 milliliters (CFU/100 mL).
-Compliance with this limit shall be determined weekly by calculating the geometric mean of all enterococcus sample results from the past six weeks; and - 4.3.2.
-No more than 10 percent of all enterococcus bacteria samples collected in a calendar month shall exceed 1,100 CFU/100 mL.
-Compliance with this limit shall be determined based on measured sample results.
+The discharge at Discharge Point 002 shall meet the following Enterococcus effluent limitations, with compliance measured at Monitoring Location EFF-001, as described in the MRP: - 4.3.1.
+The six-week rolling geometric mean of Enterococcus bacteria, calculated weekly, shall not exceed 290 colony forming units per 100 milliliters (CFU/100 mL).
+Compliance with this limitation shall be determined weekly by calculating the geometric mean of all Enterococcus sample results from the past six weeks; and - 4.3.2.
+No more than 10 percent of all Enterococcus bacteria samples collected in a calendar month shall exceed 1,100 CFU/100 mL.
+Compliance with this limitation shall be determined based on measured sample results.
 The Discharger shall not report interpolated results.
 If the Discharger has 9 or fewer sample results in a calendar month, compliance shall be based on the highest result.
-If the Discharger has 10 to 19 sample results, compliance shall be based on the second highest result, and so on. - 4.4.
-Chronic Toxicity.
-The discharge at Discharge Point 002 shall meet the following maximum daily effluent limit (MDEL) and median monthly effluent limit (MMEL) with compliance measured using the instream waste concentration (IWC) of 1.3 percent effluent (using effluent from Monitoring Location EFF-001 as described in the MRP), the most sensitive species as described in the MRP, and the Test of Significant Toxicity: - MDEL: No chronic aquatic toxicity test result of "fail" for any sub-lethal endpoint and no percent effect greater than or equal to 50 percent for the survival endpoint (if the most sensitive species has a survival endpoint) or greater than or equal to 50 percent for any sub-lethal endpoint (if the most sensitive species has no survival endpoint).
+If the Discharger has 10 to 19 sample results, compliance shall be based on the second highest result, and so on.